Outline of a Basic HTML5 Web Page

 TIPS: It isn't that hard to create error free code if you start out right.
 Get into the habit of using the W3C Validator to check your web pages before uploading them.
 We prefer the Direct Input option.

-The HTML page on the left would produce two errors in the Validator.
-The page on the right would Validate as HTML 5 code. lang and meta charset are required.
+The HTML page in the first block would produce two errors in the Validator.
+The second block would Validate as HTML 5 code. lang and meta charset are required.

 Note: Get a feel by testing the two snippets of code.
 Just copy and paste each block of code.
 When you open the Validator choose the Direct Input option.
 Paste the code in the box and click Check.
 To clear the box for the second test right click on the code in the box, choose Select All then cut.
 Copy and paste the second block.
 Rinse and repeat.